Can Your Customer Trust Your Ecommerce Fulfillment?

 Third-party logistics providers are now available across boundaries.
 They can not just deliver with a high degree of accuracy, but also manage costs to the point where in-house logistics becomes illogical.

 Yet another driver for outsourcing logistics is the fact that most e-commerce businesses do not have the scale where they can afford the huge costs of cutting-edge ERP (Enterprise Resource Planning) software required to remain competitive.
-And as computing goes increasingly mobile, the investment in latest technology is only bound to increase.
+And as computing goes increasingly mobile, the investment in the latest technology is only bound to increase.
 This makes a compelling case for large format, multi-location, specialist third party logistics providers.

 Reverse Logistics: Many e-commerce businesses would prefer to wish away the need for reverse logistics.
 As if the strain of creating and fulfilling demand was not enough, e-commerce professionals have to find means to deal with goods that move in the reverse direction—from the customer to the business.